chevcast/angular-spinners/README.md

 ### Install

-You can either download the library manually [here](https://raw.githubusercontent.com/codetunnel/angular-spinners/master/dist/angular-spinners.min.js), or you can install with Bower.
+You can either download the library manually [here](https://raw.githubusercontent.com/codetunnel/angular-spinners/master/dist/angular-spinners.min.js), install with Bower, or with npm.

 #### Bower: